felipe-miranda-marreiros/blog-api/README.md

 #### **Validation:**
 Checking data integrity or constraints in multiple places.
 I decided to use Zod.
 We can use ZodInfer and ZodOutput interfaces to directly transform the input to domain model.

-- Monitoring & Telemetry:
+- Monitoring & Telemetry: //TODO
-Collecting performance and health data across the application.
-//TODO

-- Security (e.g., input sanitization, encryption):
+- Security (e.g., input sanitization, encryption): //TODO
-Applied throughout the codebase.

 ### Known Issues